 “This is an excellent opportunity to invest in our long-term infrastructure needs while creating much-needed jobs for our region,” said Rep. Diane Russell.

 The Transportation Department identified a number of projects around the state that were highest on its priority list and is ready to begin construction as soon as the bidding process is complete.
 The state has set a goal of completing all projects during the upcoming construction season.

-In addition, the difficult cuts made to the Bangor school budgets by Gov. John Baldacci and the Legislature at the beginning of this year will be restored.
+In addition, the difficult cuts made to local school budgets by Gov. John Baldacci and the Legislature at the beginning of this year will be restored.
 While the upcoming biennial budget for fiscal year 2009 to 2011 will still have to close an $838 million budget gap, support for schools will not drop further and there will be a one-time infusion of federal dollars from other parts of the recovery package.

 Further information about how the recovery package funds will be invested will be coming out in the following weeks.

-Kyle Leighton, Communications Director, 287-1433
+Kyle Leighton, communications director, 287-1433